Annual Town Assembly - Local Democracy

 15, 7.
 'A poll may be demanded before the conclusion of a parish meeting on any question arising at the meeting, etc.'

-Interesting that the person convening the meeting can ask for more publicity than is provided by the statutory notice.
-No excuse to skimp on publicity.
+Interesting that the person convening the meeting can require more publicity than is provided by the statutory notice.

 'Meetings of a parish meeting are an effective forum for parish and town councils to engage with the local electorate.
 Even if the parish or town council disagrees with the issues raised, or related arguments, the council members’ attendance and involvement in the parish meeting would demonstrate that the council is prepared to take account of local residents’ views, which they must hold strongly if they have gone to the trouble to convene and attend a meeting of a parish meeting in the first place.'

-HM Government's Open and Accountable Local Government, 2014, Plain English Guide adds some clarity to the notification requirements, Pt 4 (page 23), 'Access to meetings and documents of parish and town councils.':
+HM Government's Open and Accountable Local Government, 2014 (pdf), Plain English Guide adds clarity in Part 4 (p.
+23), 'Access to meetings and documents of parish and town councils.':

 ' ... does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a Bank Holiday or a day appointed for public thanksgiving or mourning, etc.'

-NALC 'Legal Topic Note 6' repeats the above but makes the requirements more obvious:
+NALC 'Legal Topic Note 6' repeats the above but makes the requirements more obvious in the context of the Annual Assembly:

 Public notice of the meeting must be given at least seven clear days beforehand.
 The notice must:

-There is no room for manoeuvre here; the rules are plain and simple.
-Given that there are trillions of websites out there but only a few council noticeboards in each parish, it is unlikely that a council website would ever become the principal location for statutory notices.
+There is no room for manoeuvre here; the rules are simple.
+Given that there are trillions of websites out there but only a few council noticeboards in each parish, it is unlikely that a council website could ever be regarded as the principal location for statutory notices, worse still if that important notice is not included in the meetings page but buried on another page as a 'news item!

 Key phrases: